Taj Mahal is Hindu Temple

 After a general survey of the various sources from which concoctions of the Shahjahan legend of the Taj Mahal have sprouted, we have arrived at the conclusion that Mulla Abdul Hamid Lahori, the court chronicler who admits the Taj Mahal to be a Hindu palace, is the only honest one.
 Let us, therefore, examine his chronicle a little more closely.

-All this confusion about the origin of the Taj Mahal has arisen cause historians completely ignored the wording of the Badshahnama posted in previous article of Taj Mahal is Shiva Temple.
+All this confusion about the origin of the Taj Mahal has arisen cause historians completely ignored the wording of the Badshahnama posted in previous article of Taj Mahal is Hindu Temple.
 Perhaps his words got ignored because they had all along fancied the Taj Mahal to be an original tomb raised as a fabulous dreamland monument to love.

 Now that we find him to be more truthful and honest let us have another, closer look at the account of the Taj Mahal given in the Badshahnama.
 The first point to be noted is that while traditional rumours were intended to tell us that Shahjahan obtained an open plot of land from Jaisingh and built a wonder mausoleum on it, Mulla Abdul Hamid with disarming candour tells us that it was Jaisingh who was given an open piece of land in exchange for his fabulous (manzil, aali manzil, imaarat-e-aalishan wa gumbaze) ancestral doom! palace.
 We are also told that this palace had a majestic, spacious (sabz zamini) garden around it.